Study lists daily habits that can slow dementia

 Scientists suspect physical activity works by increasing brain-derived neurotrophic factor, which supports hippocampal growth, while also improving blood flow and reducing inflammation.

-On the other hand, complementing physical activity with a Mediterranean and Dash diet can lower oxidative stress and improve insulin sensitivity as well as the risks of cardiovascular disease.
+On the other hand, complementing physical activity with a Mediterranean and Dash-style diet can lower oxidative stress and improve insulin sensitivity as well as the risks of cardiovascular disease.

 “The implications for clinical practice, public health and government policy are potentially enormous,” said Parvathi Perumareddi, another author of the study.